nico/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 In this latter case, we want to allow developers to point to such an ICD without modifying the system-installed ICD(s) on their system.

-This need is met with the use of the `VK_ICD_FILENAMES` environment variable, which will override the mechanism used for finding system-installed ICDs.
-In other words, only the ICDs listed in `VK_ICD_FILENAMES` will be used.
+This need is met with the use of the "VK\_ICD\_FILENAMES" environment variable, which will override the mechanism used for finding system-installed ICDs.
+In other words, only the ICDs listed in "VK\_ICD\_FILENAMES" will be used.

-The `VK_ICD_FILENAMES` environment variable is a list of ICD manifest files, containing the full path to the ICD JSON Manifest file.
+The "VK\_ICD\_FILENAMES" environment variable is a list of ICD manifest files, containing the full path to the ICD JSON Manifest file.
 This list is colon-separated on Linux, and semi-colon separated on Windows.

-Typically, `VK_ICD_FILENAMES` will only contain a full pathname to one info file for a developer-built ICD.
+Typically, "VK\_ICD\_FILENAMES" will only contain a full pathname to one info file for a developer-built ICD.
 A separator (colon or semi-colon) is only used if more than one ICD is listed.